TropicSapling/triforce/README.md

 4. Precedence can be overriden using `#precedence (below|above) <function> <your function>`.
 5. P+ uses eager evaluation.
 6. `(<expr>)` returns whatever is left of `<expr>` after evaluation to the outer scope.
-7. `` `...` `` are used in (or-)patterns to let the compiler figure out the rest.
-8. The compiler will try to run as much as possible during compilation unless otherwise specified.
+7. The compiler will try to run as much as possible during compilation unless otherwise specified.
-9. `prerun <expr>` ensures `<expr>` runs during compilation.
-10. `run <expr>` ensures `<expr>` runs during runtime.
-11. `stringify <expr>` turns the code of `<expr>` into a string.
+8. `stringify <expr>` turns the code of `<expr>` into a string.
-12. Single-line `//` and multi-line `/* */` comments are built-in (to avoid issues with nested strings).
+9. Single-line `//` and multi-line `/* */` comments are built-in (to avoid issues with nested strings).
-13. `Maximal munch`/`Longest match` parsing is used to solve ambiguity (unless invalid; then context is used).
+10. `Maximal munch`/`Longest match` parsing is used to solve ambiguity (unless invalid; then context is used).
-14. In case there's ambiguity between if a fully applied function or another partially applied function was intended, the compiler will assume the fully applied function was intended and give a warning about this.
+11. In case there's ambiguity between if a fully applied function or another partially applied function was intended, the compiler will assume the fully applied function was intended and give a warning about this.
     - I.e. `if True do_something` is assumed to mean the fully applied `if $cond $body` function rather than a partially applied `if $cond $expr else $expr`.

 ### [OLD] Syntax